The MPKi Approach

 —George S. Patton

-Risk management is a key element of every global trade and supply chain strategy.
+Risk management is a key element of every global related project and associated supply chain strategy.

 Businesses need resilient global networks and supply chains to minimize the negative impacts of disruptions on revenues, costs, and customers.
 Effective risk management is the key to building effective global trade and supply chains.